canonical/lxd/doc/storage.md

    "volume.zfs.use\_refquota" to true on the storage pool.
 The former option will make LXD use refquota only for the given storage volume the latter will make LXD use refquota for all storage volumes in the storage pool.
+ - I/O quotas (IOps/MBs) are unlikely to affect ZFS filesystems very much.
+That's because of ZFS being a port of a Solaris module (using SPL) and not a native Linux filesystem using the Linux VFS API which is where I/O limits are applied.

 #### The following commands can be used to create ZFS storage pools